 In the past, before options like Google Fonts, web developers were stuck using a limited list of web-safe fonts.
 Going outside the scope of these “safe” fonts sometimes resulted in pixilation and other issues.
 However, technological advances in recent years mean computer screens are a higher definition, and even some fonts that used to be on the no-no list for designers are now usable.
 However, for the best results possible, it’s essential to still choose web-safe fonts that work across multiple types of devices and screen sizes.

 There are many advantages to using Google Fonts, including that they’re free and look good across different kinds of platforms thanks to Google’s content delivery network (CDN) and the fact that Google Fonts supports all the major internet browsers and mobile device types.
-The number of people using a mobile screen to access the internet has grown by about 70 percent in the last decade, with around 82 percent of people using mobile devices at least some of the time.
+The number of people using a mobile screen to access the internet has grown to 60 percent in the last decade, with around 82 percent of people using mobile devices at least some of the time.
 Google Fonts ensure your website is accessible to everyone, so we looked at the top Google Fonts based on views and came up with 15 Google Fonts you should be using.

 1. Roboto